 Without a professional eye exam, it’s hard to know if the symptoms of astigmatism are actually due to astigmatism or being caused by another vision impairment issue.
 If you do have any of the following symptoms, the team at Whitson Vision can accurately diagnose the cause so you can get the help you need to see clearly:

 If any of these symptoms make it difficult for you to participate in daily activities such as driving a car or performing tasks at work, it’s time to schedule an eye exam.
-Dr. Grove determines if astigmatism is the reason for your vision problems, or if another disorder is responsible, so she can prescribe an effective eyeglass or contact lens prescription.
+Your physician will determines if astigmatism is the reason for your vision problems, or if another disorder is responsible, so she can prescribe an effective eyeglass or contact lens prescription.

-In most cases, Dr. Grove can correct your vision with prescription glasses or contacts.
-And, for those who have cataracts as well as astigmatism, you can undergo a single, outpatient surgical procedure in which Dr. Grove implants a toric intraocular lens (IOL) in your cornea.
+In most cases, your physician can correct your vision with prescription glasses or contacts.
+And, for those who have cataracts as well as astigmatism, you can undergo a single, outpatient surgical procedure in which Dr. Whitson implants a toric intraocular lens (IOL) in your cornea.
 The toric IOL helps to refocus your vision once your cataracts are removed so you can see clearly.

 Adults with astigmatism may also be good candidates for LASIK eye surgery.
 To find out if you’re a good candidate for eyeglasses, contacts, or laser surgery to correct astigmatism, call Whitson Vision or schedule an appointment online today.